To earn the Graduate Certification in Community Engagement, graduate and professional students must complete three requirements:

 - Timing: The program is organized so that students may complete the Graduate Certification in one year or over multiple years, depending on how the Certification's requirements can best be coordinated with their degree program plans.

-- Competencies: The core engagement competency requirement may be fulfilled through seminars offered by University Outreach and Engagement, through other academic experiences or coursework, or through some combination of the two options.
-On a case by case basis, the program coordinator strategizes with students about the best option for fulfilling the seminar requirement, and as needed, reviews and approves alternatives to the seminars.
+- Competencies: The core engagement competency requirement may be fulfilled through workshops offered by University Outreach and Engagement, through other academic experiences or coursework, or through some combination of the two options.
+On a case by case basis, the program coordinator strategizes with students about the best option for fulfilling the seminar requirement, and as needed, reviews and approves alternatives.

 - Experience: The mentored community engagement experience requirement may be fulfilled by community work that the student is already undertaking (or planning to undertake).
 The majority of students in the Graduate Certification in Community Engagement use experiences associated with their program of study for this requirement, including practicums, internships, thesis or dissertation research, graduate assistantships, or teaching experiences—as long as it meets the definition of community-engaged scholarship.